Introduction To Concrete Technology

 • 2 The clinker is then cooled and ground to a fine powder in a tube or ball mill.
 A ball mill is a rotating drum filled with steel balls of different sizes (depending on the desired fineness of the cement) that crush and grind the clinker.
 Gypsum is added during the grinding process.
 The final composition consists of several compounds: tricalcium silicate, dicalcium silicate, tricalcium aluminate, and tetracalcium aluminoferrite.

-READ MORE: How to Measure Workability of Concrete
+READ MORE: Flow Test & Flow Table Test to Measure Workability

 Mixing